Magill Estate Restaurant

-After working at Michelin Star restaurants in Japan, chefs Scott Huggins and Emma McCaskill were offered a homecoming role to revitalise Penfolds’ Magill Estate restaurant.
+After working at The Royal Mail Hotel in Victoria, Iggy’s at The Hilton in Singapore and Micolau Hotel and Restaurant in Spain, chef Scott Huggins was offered a homecoming role to revitalise Penfolds’ Magill Estate restaurant.

-The menu is a seven-course degustation that changes almost daily, depending on what suppliers have in stock or which wines are prime for the drinking.
-Wines can be matched for an additional $100, or $250 with Penfolds’ heritage-listed Grange, Magill Estate shiraz and Reserve Bin A chardonnay.
+The nine-course degustation changes almost daily, depending on what suppliers have in stock or which wines are prime for the drinking.
+Wines can be matched for an additional $110, or $250 with Penfolds’ heritage-listed Grange, Magill Estate shiraz and Reserve Bin A chardonnay.

 The stunning interior incorporates the vineyard views while a distinctive design that makes impressive use of hanging orbs creates an other-worldy atmosphere to match the meal.
 If it all seems a bit much, step over to Magill Estate Kitchen for a more casual take on the same thing.